-Action Timeframe Leadership Financial Comm.
-Action 11.3.
-Require a windfirm assessment as part of the application submission for any development creating a new forest edge adjacent to forested parks.
-Short PRC, PLD \$ GOAL: ENGAGE · · Strategy 12: Enhance and build relationships with conforest. ommunity partne rs to protect and en hance the urban Action 12.1.
+Strategy 12: Enhance and build relationships with co forest. mmunity partne ers to protect and enha ance the urban Action 12.1.
 Explore opportunities for partnering with institutional and governmental bodies to expand the urban forest on their properties.
-Ongoing PRC ALL \$ Action 12.2.
+Ongoing PLD, PRC All \$ Action 12.2.
 Continue to foster working relationships with utility providers to improve standards for tree pruning, tree planting and working around trees, and to support space for tree planting.
-Ongoing PRC ENG \$ Action 12.3.
-Advocate among regional local governments for a working group to address western redcedar decline and other climate-driven health issues in forested natural areas.
-Mid PRC \$ Action 12.4.
-Explore opportunities for partnering with the nonprofit sector to pursue grants, increase private land tree planting, tree care and community science activity, and to increase capacity for urban forestry education and outreach in the region.
-Ongoing PRC \$ Action 12.5.
+Ongoing PLD, PRC ENG \$ Action 12.3.
+Advocate among regional local governments for a working group to address western redcedar decline and other climate-driven health ssues in forested natural areas.
+Mid PRC PLD \$ Action 12.4.
+Explore opportunities for partnering with the nonprofit sector to pursue grants, increase private and tree planting, tree care and community science activity, and to increase capacity for urban forestry education and outreach in the region.
+Ongoing PRC PLD \$ Action 12.5.
 Explore opportunities for partnering with post-secondary institutions for applied internships, summer student positions, or limited student research projects related to urban forestry.
 Ongoing PRC ENG, PLD \$ Action 12.6.
-Explore opportunities for partnering with School District 41 to support urban forest education and stewardship at Burnaby's schools.
-Short PRC \$ Action 12.7.
-Explore incentives for property owners to retain and plant trees that will be medium/large at maturity and maximize pervious surface areas, including grants to support tree maintenance and rebates or credits to assist with planting trees, increasing perviousness or installing green infrastructure.
-Short PLD \$ Strategy 13: Build relationships with host Nations an - oples living in Burn aby to integrate Indigenous perspectives with urban forest managen CSD DDC \$ Action 13.1.
+Explore opportunities for partnering with School District 41 and the Conseil scolaire francophone to support urban forest education and stewardship at Burnaby's schools.
+Short PLD, PRC \$ Action 12.7.
+Or Explore incentives for property owners to retain and plant trees that will be medium/large at maturity and maximize pervious surface areas.
+Incentives include grants to support tree maintenance and rebates or credits to assist with planting trees, increasing perviousness or installing green infrastructure.
+C Short PLD ENG, FIN \$\$ Strategy 13: Build relationships with Host Nations an Indigenous perspectives with urban forest managem eoples living in Burnal by to integrate Action 13.1.
 Include urban forestry topics in government-to-government relationship building and collaborate with Indigenous Peoples to reflect their values and perspectives in urban forest management.
-Ongoing CSR, PRC ¢ Action 13.2.
-Explore opportunities to support host Nations and Indigenous Peoples living in Burnaby's roles and partnerships in urban forestry initiatives.
-Ongoing PRC \$ Action 13.3.
-Build connections between the urban forest program and cultural resource use, such as by using tree removals to provide access to culturally relevant wood and plant fibres.
-Ongoing CSR, PRC \$
+Ongoing IRR, PRC PLD \$ Action 13.2.
+Explore opportunities to support the roles and partnerships in urban forestry initiatives of Host Nations and Indigenous Peoples living in Burnaby; provide staff training to develop and improve Indigenous cultural competencies to support work towards reconciliation with Indigenous Peoples.
+Short IRR, PLD, PRC \$